Olivier-Berg/PPE-notes/Mandarin/HT-3.md

 wan = ten thousand
 yi = hundred million

-before these words for 2 you must say liang
+before these words for 2 you must say liang, but now people can't be bothered anymore